- 1 Top 7 Best VCR DVD Combo Compared

 The Toshiba SD-V296 DVD Player/VCR Combo is a great option for someone who’s biggest focus is choice.
 This particular model can support a wide range of media formats including DVD R/RW, CD R/RW, and VCD.
 You’ll also enjoy a digital to analog video converter output of 108MHz/14-Bit and audio digital to analog converter output of 192KHz / 24-Bit.
 The four-head hi-fi helps minimize visual noise on VHS, while the ColorStream Pro Progressive Scan component ensures you’ll see all your DVD and VHS footage in vivid color.

 Convert VHS footage to DVD with a simple one-touch button.
 And you can even turn your TV into a digital picture frame with the JPEG Viewer feature that lets you display your still photos on your screen straight from your DVDs or CDs.
 The Toshiba model also supports RCA, S-video out, and coaxial digital audio output.
+You can enjoy it all on the best 65 inch 4K TV.

 #3 Sony SLVD360P DVD / VCR Combo – Best for Antenna TVsWHY WE LIKE IT: This dependable DVD/VCR Combo is ideal for a wide range of users including analog TV owners thanks to the supported RF connection.
 Program up to a month’s worth of live recordings in advance, connect your gaming console, and enjoy crystal clear VHS playback with the 19-micron heads, all without confusing dubbing features.